-Throughout Alabama, the deafening sound of the April tornadoes has been replaced by the rumbling of trucks hauling debris, more than 4.3 million cubic yards of it in the last month, according to the Federal Emergency Management Agency (FEMA).
+Throughout Alabama, the deafening sound of the April tornadoes has been replaced by the rumbling of trucks hauling debris, more than 4.3 million cubic yards of it in the last month.

-When cities and counties request federal assistance through the Alabama Emergency Management Agency and FEMA, the U.S. Army Corps of Engineers coordinates their debris removal.
+When cities and counties request federal assistance through the Alabama Emergency Management Agency and Federal Emergency Management Agency, the U.S. Army Corps of Engineers coordinates their debris removal.

 “This is a significant milestone,” said Bobby Moore, recovery field office commander for the Corps.
 “The efforts of the men and women removing debris have been outstanding.
 We are seeing real progress.”